pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 \* *You can remove javafx sdks for other systems.*

+Note:

-Note: Also add `./lib` to Libraries if it is not automatically configured.
+- Add `./lib` to Libraries if it is not automatically configured.

+- After the above configuration, it is normal you **CANNOT** get the project run, because the functions related to show scenes and panes have not been implemented.

 ## How it works